On this page

 The first time you receive a Sensitive email, you will be prompted to create a password and enter a 'Password Recovery Question'.
 The recovery question will assist you if you forget your password.

-Passwords must meet certain conditions:
+Passwords must meet the following conditions:

 - Enter first and last name